auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 There's little hope.

-There's one measurement about the environment you should follow.
+### There's one measurement about the environment you should follow: atmospheric carbon dioxide.

+[Measured in CO_2 parts per million (ppm)](https://www.climate.gov/news-features/understanding-climate/climate-change-atmospheric-carbon-dioxide), this one objective number gives us a comparison to the past.
+For the last 800,000 years the CO_2 ppm hasn't exceeded 300.

 The previous 5 extictions on Earth occurred when

 ## Society is Fucked